argilla-io/argilla/docs/_source/guides/practical_guides/collect_responses.md

-# Collect responses from an annotated Feedback Dataset
+# Collect responses from an annotated dataset

+## Feedback Dataset

 To collect the responses given by annotators via Python, you can simply load the dataset from Argilla as follows: